DinoBansigan/JekyllNowBlog/about.md

 I have this mindset that I will forever be a student of software development.
 I am always eager to learn about new technologies, new design patterns, anything that can help me become a better software developer.
 I have an interest in artificial intelligence and hope that I can get work on a project involving AI in the future. *(I keep telling my wife that if I'll ever go back to school, it will be to learn about artificial intelligence.)*

-I look at being a software developer not only as a means to pay the bills, but as an artform.
+I look at being a software developer not only as a means to pay the bills, but as an art form.
 I think solving problems by writing clean, beautiful code is very much like painting a masterpiece.
 I won't always end up with a masterpiece, but I like to take pride in my code.
 I think every developer should take pride in their code.
 At the end of the day, I'm someone who loves solving problems with code.

 ### More Information